dl805387/Fitness-Dashboard/README.md

 * MySQL
 * Firebase
 * Axios
-* Cors

 ## Setup
-To run this project locally, install it by using npm\
+To run this project locally, clone the project and install it by using npm install on the terminal\
 $ npm install\
 \
-Make sure you are in the fitness-dashboard folder\
-We need to run the server first\
+The parent folder is myKdrama\
+Contains two sub-folders: client and server\
-Go to the server folder and run index.js with nodemon\
+Go to the server folder to run server\
 $ cd server\
-$ nodemon index.js\
+$ npm start\
 \
-Then go back to the parent folder\
-$ cd ..\
-\
-Now we will start the frontend\
-Go to the client folder to run the react project\
+Go to the client folder to run the website on the browser\
+Make sure you are in the parent folder when you go to the client folder\
 $ cd client\
 $ npm start\
 \